-Welcome back to this step-by-step demonstration highlighting the layering process with colored pencil.
+Welcome back to this step-by-step demonstration showing you how to draw a dog in colored pencils.
 If you’re joining us for the first time today, here are the links for the first two posts.

 As mentioned in previous posts, I’m using Prismacolor Premier pencils unless otherwise mentioned.
 The drawing is on Strathmore Artagain paper in Flannel Gray.

-Colors used so far are, in order of application, indigo blue, dark brown, and dark green.
-For each layer of color, I used light to very light pressure and drew with directional strokes imitating the pattern of hair growth and hair masses.
+Colors used so far are, in order of application, Indigo Blue, Dark Brown, and Dark green.
+For each layer of color, I used light to very light pressure and drew with directional strokes to imitate the pattern of hair growth and hair masses.
 I drew darker values with multiple layers and worked around the highlights.

 As of the end of the last previous post, the drawing looked like this:

 How to Draw a Dog in Colored Pencils, Part 3